Home » Koh Mak » Activities

 2 fun dives are priced from 3,100bt, with deals available for multiple days.
 The boats also head further afield to the HTMS Chang wreck, the largest one in Thailand – 3,900bt for 2 dives here (3 divers minimum).

-DSD (Discover Scuba Diving) is 4,300bt (Koh Rang tax included) for 2 ocean dives with the training or Bubblemaker, for 8 to 10 year olds, is 1,800bt.
+DSD (Discover Scuba Diving) is 3,900bt for 2 ocean dives with the training or Bubblemaker, for 8 to 10 year olds, is 1,800bt.
 You could also make Koh Mak your base to take a full PADI course, with Open Water, Advanced and Technical just some of the options available.

 Snorkeling